bazjo/RS41_Decoding/README.md

 # How to get from Audio to Data

 What happens when we decode a FSK-encoded signal with an FM demodulator (e.g. our receiver or RTL-SDR)?
-The FM decoder just sees the rapid change between to frequncies. during the change, there is an very high frequency, and while the symbols are sent, there is no change at all.
-What waveform does that remind us of - a rectangular wave, right!
-So what comes out of our receiver really just is the binary bitstream which endodes the sondes data.
-However, as the receiver does not know anything about how we defined the symbols, which means that a 1 might end up as a 0 and vice versa, meaning the signal might be inverted.
+The FM decoder just sees the rapid change between two frequencies.
+During the change, there is an very high frequency, and while the symbols are sent, there is no change at all.
+What waveform does that remind us of - a rectangle, right!
+So what comes out of our receiver really is just the binary bitstream which endodes the sondes data.
+However, the receiver does not know anything about the symbols are defined, which means that a 1 might end up as a 0 and vice versa, meaning the signal might be inverted.

-For GFSK it's really the same, just your rectangle is looking a bit more "messed up" as it effectively was low-pass filtered for transmission.
+For GFSK it's really the same, just that your rectangle is looking a bit more "messed up" as it effectively was low-pass filtered for transmission.

 This defines the first steps we have to perform on our audio signal.